CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 ![GSoC@CircuitVerse](/images/Arnab_GSoC23/cover.png)

-This blog post is to summarize the work done in the First Phase of **Google Summer of Code @ 2023**.
+This blog post is to summarize the work done in the First Phase of **Google Summer of Code @ 2023** for the project **Development and integration of Vue.js simulator**.

 ### [Work Repository 🖥](https://github.com/CircuitVerse/cv-frontend-vue)